mowzamao/cits3200/team_administration/sprint_1/scope_of_work.md

 4. The results are saved by the user.
    1. The processed sediment core image is saved as a PNG file.
    2. The plot of each colour channel over time is saved as a PNG file.
-   3. The data corresponding to the plot of each colour channel over time is saved as a XLSX file, so that it is compatible with Microsoft Excel.
+   3. The data corresponding to the plot of each colour channel over time is saved as an XLSX file, which is compatible with Microsoft Excel.
 5. The application’s user data is updated so that preferences (such as previously processed images and previously chosen save directories) are saved.

 ## **Functional Requirements**